What is an Algorithm?

 The Subsets/Building Blocks and working of an Algorithm

-All these years, it has been proven that an algorithm can be designed from just three building blocks:
+All these years, it has been proven that it can be designed from just three building blocks:

 1. Addition of two numbers

-Step 2: Get two numbers as input and store in a variable as a and b
+Step 2: Get two numbers as input and store them in a variable as a and b

 Step 3: Add the number a & b and store in variable c